-The case of System Restore is Disabled in Windows 10
+The case of System Restore is Disabled in Windows 11/10

-Enable System Restore in Windows 10 via System Properties
+1] Enable System Restore in Windows 11/10 via System Properties

-- Right click on the Start button, and select System.
+- Right-click on the Start button and select System.

-- On the left part of the “System” windows, look for a link which says “System protection.”
+- On the left part of the System windows, look for a system protection link.
 Click to open it.

-- Switch to System Protection tab.
+- Switch to the System Protection tab.
 It will have a list of all the drives and status of protection ( on/off)

 - Select C drive, and click configure button.

-- If in this windows, you can select the radio option “Turn on System protection,” you are good to go.
+- If you can select the radio option Turn on System protection in this window, you are good to go.
 Set it up and create a restore point.

-- If you cannot, then follow-up to the next section.
+- If you cannot, then follow up to the next section.

-Enabling the Disabled System Restore via Group Policy Editor
+2] Enable System Restore via Group Policy Editor

 - Type GPEDIT.MSC in your Start Search box.
-It will list the app Group Policy Editor
+It will list the app Group Policy Editor.

-- Now follow this path Computer Configuration -> Administrative Templates -> System -> System Restore.
+- Now follow this path Computer Configuration > Administrative Templates > System > System Restore.

-- Look for a setting which says “Turn Off System Restore.”
-Its not configured by default.
+- Look for a setting that says Turn Off System Restore.
+It is not configured by default.

-- Double click it and select “Disabled.”
+- Double click it and select Disabled.